hashFactory/tristancharpentier/README.md

   - [x] compiles templates into final pages
   - [X] basic argument parsing
   - [ ] add options for specifying source and destination directory
+  - [ ] add export functionality to create the ready webpage
+    - [ ] need to add directories to `site.map` to specify what to move to output folder
   - [ ] more robust directives for page specifiction (specific js, css, etc...)
   - [ ] beautify output html for indentation & more
   - [ ] add `selected` class to correct `<li>` of nav
+  - [ ] pull heavy media from lw839 file server

 * Website
   - [ ] mobile responsiveness